greg-raven/Uncommon-Sense/_posts/2020-10-23-the-fallacy-of-democracy.md

 ---
-title: 'The fallacy of democracy'
+title: "The fallacy of democracy"
 layout: post
 categories:
 - democracy